git add

 It is not known exactly how common APD is.
 It is estimated that between 3 and 5 out of every 100 children are affected to some extent by APD.
 However, the difficulties caused by APD vary from being mild to being severe.

-Parents may suspect that their child is not hearing or listening properly at quite a young age, but it is often at school that the difficulties become more obvious.
+You may suspect that your child is not hearing or listening properly at quite a young age, but it is often at school that the difficulties become more obvious.

 APD can affect people in many different ways.
-A child with APD may appear to have a hearing impairment, but this isn't usually the case and testing often shows their hearing is normal.
+Your child with APD may appear to have a hearing impairment, but this isn't usually the case and testing often shows their hearing is normal.

-Children with APD are most likely to have difficulty in understanding speech in noisy places, like a classroom.
+Your child with APD is most likely to have difficulty in understanding speech in noisy places, like a classroom.
 They may also have trouble concentrating and reading when there is a lot of background noise.
 APD also often makes it hard to distinguish similar sounds from one another, such as 'cool' and 'call'.

-These problems may lead to difficulty in understanding and remembering instructions, speaking clearly and developing reading skills.
+These problems may make it difficult for them to understand and remember instructions, speak clearly and develop reading skills.

 Continue reading below